 - Your relationship with your partner is suffering.

 - You feel guilty for not ‘enjoying every moment’ with your child, and you’re super hard on yourself any time you feel like you’re not succeeding at parenting.

 - It can be hard to drag yourself out of bed in the morning, and forget about getting everything done that’s on your never ending to do list.

 Therapy for postpartum depression and anxiety can help.

 It may feel impossible, but you can feel better.
 You can get to a place where parenthood feels easier and more joyful.
 And I can help you get there.

 Therapy for postpartum depression and anxiety helps you do 3 things:

-2. Identify how to improve your current situation, including your symptoms and your relationship with yourself and others.
+- Identify how to improve your current situation, including your symptoms and your relationships with yourself and others.

 I’ll help you through this process, tailoring each step to your unique needs and circumstances.
 My approach to therapy comes from a place of hope: I believe people are capable of learning to handle their problems on their own, they just need some additional support sometimes.